DIY Closet Makeover

 SHOE WALL

 My shelving system would be 11 inches deep and will span the width of the entire wall.
 I made my platform using 2×4’s at this size.
-I secured the box platform to the floor after making sure that it is level.
+The box platform needed to be secured to the floor after making sure that it is level.

 I then started to construct my shelving.
 I cut two sheets of 1/2 inch MDF down to 11 inch wide strips.
 Cutting the first shelf to size, I installed using 1×2 boards as support ledgers along the back and sides of each.
 The bottom shelf also needed some supports, so I added two with plans to make the center area into a drawer later on.